enigma-dev/enigma-dev/Readme.md

 Official Website: http://enigma-dev.org

 ENIGMA, the Extensible Non-Interpreted Game Maker Augmentation, is an open-source, cross-platform game development environment based on the popular software, Game Maker.
-Its intent is to provide users with a quality game creation tool and a bridge between high- and low-level programming languages.
+Its intent is to provide users with a quality game creation tool and a bridge between high and low-level programming languages.
 It can be used either through an IDE, such as its sister project, [LateralGM](https://github.com/IsmAvatar/LateralGM), or its up-and-coming custom frontend, [RadialGM](https://github.com/enigma-dev/RadialGM), or also through its command line interface, [emake](CommandLine/emake).

 Like Game Maker, ENIGMA comprises an easy to use Drag & Drop system as well as its own programming language.
 This programming language, known as EDL, is essentially a mix between C++ and Game Maker's GML.
 Part of ENIGMA's goal is to remain backward-compatible with Game Maker, serving for some intents and purposes as a Game Maker compiler.
 However, EDL offers many very powerful features which simply aren't present in the alternative.
 Such features include the ability to compile DLLs and other C/C++ scripts right into the program, and direct access to C++ types, templates, and functions.